-Professional boundaries must be clearly defined in order for the interpreter to function appropriately.
+Professional boundaries must be clearly defined for the SASL interpreter to function appropriately.

-The SASL interpreter has been trained to bridge communication through the use of SASL, spoken language/s, cultural mediation and knowledge about accessibility.
+The SASL interpreter has been trained to bridge communication using SASL, spoken language/s, cultural mediation and knowledge about accessibility.

-Professional interpreters follow a strict code of ethics (as approved by SATI)
+Professional interpreters follow a strict code of ethics (as approved by SATI and DeafSA)

 SASL interpreters must understand their role as that of facilitators of communication only.

 The SASL interpreter is always neutral and cannot interfere, advise, or interject personal opinions in interpreted situations.